zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 4. Scroll down and view the **Assessment Details** section.

     - This section shows you all the findings for each risk category.
-    - Risks are color-coded to help you easily identify categories that have high risk findings (the categories are colored red).
+    - Risks are color-coded to help you easily identify categories that have high risk findings (red).

     ![Latest Security Assessment Assessment Details section](images/latest-sa-assessment-details-section.png "Latest Security Assessment Assessment Details section")